leowang1820/leowang1820.github.io/_pages/about.md

 :exclamation: News
 ======
 {: #news}
+- **[2026.5]** Our two articles "A Risk-Aware Decision Making and Motion Planning Framework for Interactive Autonomous Driving" and "Coordinated Tracking and Stability Control of Automated Vehicles at the Limits: A Controlled Stability Region Approach" have been accepted by **IEEE 29th International Conference on Intelligent Transportation Systems (ITSC)**, Naples, Italy.
+It will be my first trip to Europe and look forward to making good connections!

+- **[2026.3]** Warm welcome to the Prof.[Amir Khajepour](https://uwaterloo.ca/mechanical-mechatronics-engineering/profile/akhajepo)'s group at University of Waterloo, Canada!
+I am honored to present my recent research on "Coordinated Tracking and Stability Control of Automated Vehicles at the Limits: A Controlled Stability Region Approach" on behalf of our Lab.
+I am looking forward to the future collaboration with Prof.Amir Khajepour and his team.

 - **[2026.1]** Our article ["MCTP: A Multi-Coupled Dynamics Trajectory Planning Scheme for Autonomous Driving in Extreme Conditions"](https://leowang1820.github.io/files/artilce/Hu等MCTP.pdf) has been accepted by **IEEE Transactions on Automation Science and Engineering**（**IF=6.4, Q2, TOP**）！The article presents a method for trajectory planning which considered the multi-coupled vehicle dynamics including lateral-longitudinal motion coupling, tire force coupling, and lateral instability.
 I provided the path tracking method and assistance in real-vehicle test for the artcile.

 - **[2025.9]** Our article ["Real-time multidimensional vehicle dynamic stability domain calculation and its application in intelligent vehicles"](https://leowang1820.github.io/files/artilce/2025-01-7324.pdf) has been accepted by Intelligent and Connected Vehicles Symposium(ICVS) 2025, **SAE International**.
 The article presents a stable region estimation method based on neural network mapping, and applies it to the stability controller.